LuluYui/Tennis-App/Readme.md

 # Summary

 A Tennis app to allow users to record their game scores and analyze player performance.
+This is a project dedicated to Chi and Wilson for helping out with their tennis team score records, better UX than excel spreadsheet and authentication system.

 # Architecture
 - Front-End: React-Native with Expo template